Dasi-Rakesh/BrowserStackDemo/BrowserStack-Demo/README.md

   --> Navigate to src\test\java\runners\TestNgTestRunner.java class and run the class as TestNG

 To execute the Test with JUnit
  --> Navigate to src\test\java\runners\JUnitTestRunner.java class and run the class as JUnit

+To run the Test from the command line: mvn clean test -DsuiteXmlFile=testng.xml

 To view the Feature file
 Go to src\test\resources\Features\FlipKart.feature